Dataset analysis

 }

-Once your statistics file is complete, you can publish your W&B run with the wandb sync
+Once your statistics file is complete, you can publish your W&B run with the wandb sync command and the --append parameter:

 wandb sync --project <wandb_project> --sync-all --append